What do your genes say about you!?

 You can find out by running the 23andme test!
 And once you do, there are so many tools to help you analyze your genetic info and make the most of your results.

-With my clients, I focus on the genetic info that indicate methylation (especially MTHFR) ability and detox issues.
+With my clients, I focus on the genetic info that describes your body’s ability to methylate (MTHFR) and detoxify.
 But there are so many other relevant topics, such as locating relatives/ancestors for family trees, mapping your genome, locating all the research on a particular gene and more!

 Here are three tools to start with.
 They’ll provide general info, specific nutrition/supplementation insight and athletic profiling: